SAN-Net: Learning Generalization to Unseen Sites for Stroke Lesion Segmentation with Self-Adaptive Normalization: Methodology

 \subsubsection{U-net}

-As shown in Fig.~\ref{fig:architecture}(c), the backbone of the model is U-net~\cite{2015U}.
+In clinical practice, the number of training samples is often limited.
+Since training the 3D network with large parameters using limited samples might easily lead to overfitting, we choose the 2D U-net.
+As shown in Fig.~\ref{fig:architecture}, the backbone of the model is U-net~\cite{2015U}.
+The encoder is used for site-invariant representation learning and the decoder is used for segmentation output.
 In our experiment, one convolutional block consists of a 3$\times$3 convolution, batch normalization, and ReLU activation.
 Specifically, the structural details of U-net are shown in Table~\ref{tab:UNet}.